 - during communications between yourself or your business colleagues and our representatives for business purposes or as a general enquiry;

 - when you deal in Starpharma shares or securities;

 - when you enquire about or apply for a role, including employment or consulting at Starpharma;

 - when you enquire about or participate in our clinical trials;

 - when you enquire about, complain about or report an adverse event related to our products; or

-- when you complete standard forms or business documentation such as credit applications or purchase orders.
+- when you complete standard forms, contracts / agreements or business documentation such as credit applications or purchase orders.

 - Flash Cookies.
 Certain features of our service may use local stored objects (or Flash Cookies) to collect and store information about your preferences or your activity on our service.
 Flash Cookies are not managed by the same browser settings as those used for Browser Cookies.

 - Web Beacons.
 Certain sections of our service and our emails may contain small electronic files known as web beacons (also referred to as clear gifs, pixel tags, and single-pixel gifs) that permit us, for example, to count users who have visited those pages or opened an email and for other related website statistics (for example, recording the popularity of a certain section and verifying system and server integrity).